Swans Crossing: Production

 The series, which was created by Ned Kandel and Mardee Kravit, was taped at Kaufman Astoria Studios in Queens, home of Sesame Street and The Cosby Show.
 The show was filmed on videotape and shot and edited in a way to resemble a daytime soap opera similar to that of shows such as All My Children and The Young and the Restless.

 Streaming

 In July 2015, executive producer Ned Kandel announced on the show's Facebook fan listing, that the series would be available for streaming soon.
 On December 4, 2015, both ShoutFactoryTV and Hulu made available for streaming all 65 episodes of the series.
-As of September 2016, Hulu has removed the series from its streaming library though it is still available on ShoutFactoryTV.
-The show is also available on the app Tubi.
+As of September 2016, Hulu has removed the series from its streaming library.
+As of March 2025, ShoutFactoryTV has removed the series from its streaming library.
+The show is now exclusively available on Tubi.

 Merchandising

 A Swans Crossing series of action figures and a Rock Concert Playset were produced by Playmates Toys.